-- Endorse consideration of renaming the Intercultural Advisory Committee to Inclusive Cities Advisory Committee to provide advice on Council policies and strategies with 2 distinct working groups; one for culturally diverse communities and one for LGBTIQA+ communities in the City of Melton. - 2.
+- Endorse consideration of renaming the Intercultural Advisory Committee to Inclusive Cities Advisory Committee to provide advice on Council policies and strategies with 2 distinct working groups.
+One for Culturally diverse community and one for LGBTIQA+ communities in the City of Melton. - 2.
 Endorse officers to commence the development of the terms of reference governing the new Inclusive Cities Advisory Committee in preparation for Council's annual review of Advisory Committee's in December 2023.